AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 To develop and test this plugin, you should:

 1. Visit the Abletech Woocommerce test server.
-You can find url and the credentials on the [Abletech Wiki](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins/woocommerce-test-seer).
+You can find url and the credentials for Woocommerce 2 [here](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins/woocommerce-test-seer).
+We also have a Woocommerce 3 test server, credentials are [here](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins)
 1. On the store's admin pages click on Plugins.
 If the AddressFinder plugin is listed click 'edit', otherwise install it by clicking the 'Add New' button at the top of the page.
 1. Edit the plugin file `woocommerce-addressfinder.php`.
   - Comment out this line